-The concentration test is introduced to help to simplify an entity’s assessment of whether an acquired set of activities and assets is not a business.
+The concentration test simplifies an entity’s assessment of whether an acquired set of activities and assets is a business.
 If the concentration test is met, the acquired set of activities and assets is not a business.
-However, if the concentration test is not met, or if an entity elects not to apply the test, the entity has to perform the full assessment to determine whether such an acquisition is a business.
+However, if an entity failed the test, or elects not to apply the test, it must perform the full assessment to determine whether the acquisition is a business.

-What is the concentration test is all about?
-The concentration test is performed by assessing how and where the fair value of the acquired set of activities and assets are concentrated.
-The concentration test is met if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar identifiable assets.
+What is the concentration test?
+An entity performs this test to assess the concentration of fair value of the acquired set of activities and assets.
+The concentration test is met if substantially all of the fair value of the gross assets acquired is concentrated in a single or a group of similar identifiable asset.

-Under the concentration test, the following should be observed:
+Under the concentration test, entities must observe the following:

-- Gross assets acquired — Exclude cash and cash equivalents, deferred tax assets and goodwill resulting from the effects of deferred tax liabilities.
+- Firstly, gross assets acquired — Exclude cash and cash equivalents, deferred tax assets and goodwill resulting from the effects of deferred tax liabilities.

-- Fair value of the gross assets acquired – Include any consideration transferred, including the fair value of any non-controlling interest and the fair value of any previously held interest in excess of the fair value of net identifiable assets acquired.
+- Secondly, the fair value of the gross assets acquired – Include any consideration transferred, including the fair value of any non-controlling interest and the fair value of any previously held interest in excess of the fair value of net identifiable assets acquired.

-- Single identifiable asset – Include any asset or group of assets that would be recognised and measured as a single identifiable asset in a business combination.
+- Thirdly, single identifiable asset – Include any asset or group of assets that would be recognised and measured as a single identifiable asset in a business combination.

-- Tangible asset – A tangible asset that is attached to and cannot be physically removed and used separately from another tangible asset without incurring significant costs or diminution is utility or fair value to either asset, those assets are considered as a single identifiable asset.
+- Fourthly, tangible asset – A tangible asset that is attached to and cannot be physically removed and used separately from another tangible asset without incurring significant costs or diminution is utility or fair value to either asset, those assets are considered as a single identifiable asset.

-- Similar assets — Entities should consider the nature of each single identifiable asset and the risk associated with managing and creating outputs from the assets.
+- Lastly, similar assets — Entities should consider the nature of each single identifiable asset and the risk associated with managing and creating outputs from the assets.

 The full assessment

 We mentioned earlier that a business consists of three elements – input, processes and output.
-Under the full assessment approach, entities need to assess these three elements.
-They are explained as follows:
+Under the full assessment approach, entities need to assess the three elements.
+The table below explains these elements:

-The two essential elements of a business are inputs and processes and it is not necessary to include all of the inputs or processes that the seller used in operating that business.
+The two essential elements of a business are inputs and processes.
+It is not necessary to include all of the inputs or processes that the seller used in operating that business.
 Importantly, the process must be a substantive process so that both an input and the substantive process, together, significantly contribute to the ability to create output.
-In fact, if an acquired set of activities and assets has outputs, continuation of revenue does not on its own indicate that both an input and a substantive process have been acquired.
+In fact, if a set of activities and assets acquired has outputs, continuation of revenue does not on its own indicate the acquisition of both an input and a substantive process.

-Depending on whether a set of activities and assets have outputs or not at the acquisition date, an acquired process is considered substantive when:
+Depending on whether a set of activities and assets have outputs or not at the acquisition date, an acquired process is a substantive process when:

 – The inputs acquired include both an organised workforce that has the necessary skills, knowledge or experience to perform the process and other inputs that the organised workforce could develop or convert into outputs.